-Assuming we bought high PE stocks 10 or so years ago with perfect foresight of their financial numbers, were they truly over valued or undervalued at that time?
+Assuming we bought high PE stocks 10 or so years ago with perfect foresight of their financial numbers, were they overvalued or undervalued at that time?
 Can a 25x PE stock be good value?

-Most traditional value investors would stay away from this stock.
+Most traditional value investors would stay away from a 25x PE stock.

 How to Value Companies

-Let’s start by trying to figure how to value these companies.
+Let’s start by figuring how to value these companies.

 In his 1989 letter, Warren Buffett wrote, “Intrinsic value—the figure indicating what all of our constituent businesses are rationally worth…this number can be calculated by taking all future cash flows of a business—in and out—and discounting them at prevailing interest rates.”